DalSoft/create-react-app-webpack-5-module-federation-tailwind-typeScript/README.md

 ### classnames
 [classnames](https://github.com/JedWatson/classnames#readme) makes it easy and readable to conditionally join classNames together.

-### Tailwind 2
+### Tailwind 3
-Tailwind 2 has been added with a very basic configuration you will most certainly need to configure for your own needs.
+Tailwind 3 has been added with a very basic configuration you will most certainly need to configure for your own needs.
 [JIT Mode](https://tailwindcss.com/docs/just-in-time-mode) has been enabled because it's awesome, see [\Pages\Home\index.tsx](\app1\src\Pages\Home\index.tsx) for an example.

-### React Routing
+### React Router 6
 Because you need routing.
-See src/App.tsx for an example.
+See [App.tsx](/app1/src/App.tsx) for an example.

 ### Credits
 CRACO Module Federation plugin taken from https://github.com/hasanayan/craco-module-federation (MIT License).